fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 * Use the `dataStreamURL` parameter to set the path of the page, which is supposed to relay real time data to the chart.
 If you have special characters as a part of your data stream URL, like `?` or `&`, then you need to encode the entire URL in `dataStreamURL`.
 This page needs to be on the same sub-domain on which you host the chart and invoke it from.
 Otherwise, security will restrict it from accessing the data and hence the real time feature won't work.
 Example: `dataStreamURL`=`'liveQuote.aspx?name=xyz'`

-* Use the `refreshInterval` parameter to specify the number of seconds after which the chart will look for new data.
+* Use the `refreshInterval` parameter to specify the number of seconds after which The gauge will look  for new data.

 * Use the `dataStamp` parameter to add a constantly changing data stamp to the real time data URL, so as to maintain a state.
 A data stamp is basically a token of information that passes with each update to the chart and back to the server, helping in easily identifying the last data sent to the gauge.